harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-infrastructure/connect-disconnect-linux-infrastructure.md

 ![](./static/linux-user-guide/3.configure-chaos.png)

-* Copy the command, select **Done**, and execute the copied command on your terminal.
+* Copy the command, select **Done**, and execute the copied command in your Linux machine.

 ![](./static/linux-user-guide/4.deploy-infra.png)